 Read the review here.

-The Sound of Violet will be released only in theaters on April 29.
+The Sound of Violet is now playing only in theaters.
 The original soundtrack is available on Spotify, Apple Music, and wherever you buy or listen to music.